dottjt/japanese-language-engine/watashi-client/README.md

 - Save the Sentence Stats transformations inside the apollo cache, rather than dynamically generate it.
 - Consider separate sidebar and lesson titles.
 - Japanese verb conjugation tester.
 (Basically, you are given an english word and you need to conjugate it into Japanese.)
+- Write an article on the instanteous composition method.
 - Interactive Kanji Chart
 - Interactive Katakana Chart
+- In each exercise, show which parameters have been set for the exercises, and demonstrate that you can change them with a premium subscription.

 You could think of it as a 'did do' relationship.